-Opportunities for Huntsman Students.
-The Center provides research and hands-on marketing opportunities as career accelerators for USU students.
-Hartman and Stafford have supervised graduate students on economic impact analyses for wind power development in Utah and research projects for the Field Study projects for renewable energy-related businesses and organizations, and academic research.
-Their students have presented their research and analyses at renewable energy conferences (e.g., Harvesting Energy Network, USU’s Sustainable Energy and Climate Initiatives Conference) and organizations (e.g., Utah Wind Working Group).
+RERED provided students research and hands-on marketing opportunities as career accelerators.
+Hartman and Stafford supervised graduate students on economic impact analyses for wind power development in Utah (see their reports in the Research and News Items section), market research for field study projects for renewable energy-related businesses and organizations, masters thesis research, and other academic research.
+Students have presented their research and analyses before policymakers (e.g., San Juan County Commission), at renewable energy conferences (e.g., Harvesting Energy Network, USU’s Sustainable Energy and Climate Initiatives Conference), and other organizations and community groups (e.g., Utah Wind Working Group).
 Students have also co-authored journal articles (e.g., Business Horizons, Solutions Journal) and U.S. Department of Energy reports.
-Hartman and Stafford seek to position their students for careers in the renewable energy and sustainability sectors, and their students have been recruited by the National Renewable Energy Laboratory, Wasatch Wind, First Wind, WSP Group, and Intermountain Wind and Solar.
+Many of their students eventually entered careers in renewable energy and sustainability, recruited by the National Renewable Energy Laboratory, Wasatch Wind, First Wind, WSP Group, and Intermountain Wind & Solar.